jorenheit/mugen/readme.md

 mugen spec.mu image.bin --pad 0xff
 ```

+Alternatively, `--pad catch` can be used (only) when a catch-rule was specified in the microcode section (see below).
+With this option, the catch-rule will also be applied to all addresses outside the addressable space of the ROM.

 ### Signals
 Defines all control signals used in the microcode.
 Each signal must be a valid identifier (a combination of alphanumeric characters or underscores) and be listed on a seperate line.
 At most 64 signals may be declared.